poojasingh09/NCBI_sra_upload/README.md

 ## step 2 install command-line aspera on your server to facilate data upload.
 It is much faster than ftp or any other option.
 Make sure you download a key.
 https://www.ncbi.nlm.nih.gov/sra/docs/submitfiles/

 ## step 3 upload your data to ncbi SRA.
 Make sure you name a new destination subdirectory every time you upload data for a new project.
-Having zipped fastq files makes life easier too (gzip *.fq)
+Having zipped fastq files makes life easier too (gzip *.fq). also the user@email.com_xxx details and key will be provided to you during the ncbi sra submission & will be unique for each submission

 ascp -i aspera.openssh -QT -l800m -k1 -d <path to folder with .fq.gz files> subasp@upload.ncbi.nlm.nih.gov:uploads/<user@email.com_xxxxx>/project1